kogakure/website-11ty-stefanimhoff.de/src/posts/2014/gulp-tutorial-4-css-generation-sass.md

 title: "Introduction to Gulp.js 4: Creating CSS with Sass and Compass"
 author: Stefan Imhoff
 date: 2014-10-21T10:30:00+02:00
-description: "The ultimative tutorial and guide for Gulp.js: How to create CSS and Source Maps with Sass and Compass."
+description: "The ultimate tutorial and guide for Gulp.js: How to create CSS and Source Maps with Sass and Compass."
 tags:
   - code
 series:
   - gulp
 ---

-This is the 4th part of my series _Introduction to Gulp.js_.
+This is the 4th part of my series, _Introduction to Gulp.js_.
 Today I will show how to use Sass (and Compass if you want) to create CSS files.
 Furthermore, I will add vendor prefixes with Autoprefixer and create Source Maps for easier debugging of the Sass files.

 ## Sass and Autoprefixer

 I use [Sass](http://sass-lang.com/) as a preprocessor for my CSS files.
-If you like to use [Compass](http://compass-style.org/), you just have to set an option for this task.
+If you like to use [Compass](http://compass-style.org/), you have to set an option for this task.

 Go ahead and install the npm modules needed: